 Brian Kilmeade is the co-host of Fox News Channel's (FNC) Fox & Friends (weekdays 6-9AM/ET) alongside Steve Doocy and Ainsley Earhardt.

-Additionally, he serves as host of Kilmeade and Friends, (weekdays 9AM-12PM/ET) a nationally syndicated three-hour radio show on Fox News Radio.
-Kilmeade joined the network as a sports reporter in 1997.
+Additionally, he serves as host of The Brian Kilmeade Show, (weekdays 9AM-12PM/ET) a nationally syndicated three-hour radio program on FOX News Radio.

-Prior to joining FNC, Kilmeade was a freelance reporter and anchor for NEWSPORT TV, where he anchored Scoreboard Central.
+Prior to joining FNC, Kilmeade was a freelance reporter and anchor for NEWSPORT TV where he anchored ScoreboardCentral.
 He also served as a sports anchor and director at the independent station WLIG-TV in New York, an anchor/host for KHSL-TV (CBS 12) in Ontario, CA and a radio host on The Jim Brown Show on XTRA-AM, an all-sports radio network.
 Kilmeade began his career as a correspondent on Channel One, a daily national high school television news program.

-Kilmeade is the author of several books, “Andrew Jackson and the Miracle of New Orleans:The Battle That Shaped America's Destiny” and New York Times bestseller "The Games Do Count: America's Best and Brightest on the Power of Sports" and "It's How You Play the Game: The Powerful Sports Moments that Taught Lasting Values to Americas Finest”and “George Washington’s Secret Six.”
+Kilmeade is the author of several books, “Andrew Jackson and the Miracle of New Orleans:The Battle That Shaped America's Destiny” and New York Times bestseller’s“The Games Do Count: America's Best and Brightest on the Power of Sports,” “It's How You Play the Game: The Powerful Sports Moments that Taught Lasting Values to Americas Finest”and “George Washington’s Secret Six.”

 Stories from Brian Kilmeade

 Dan Bongino said he expects Special Counsel Robert Mueller's report will demonstrate that the whole Russia investigation was a "hoax," but that won't stop the media and Democrats' anti-President Trump attacks.